 Expected closeout costs are estimated through a simulation process drawing on historical data from recent winters (2012 to 2018).
-This simulation process is used to estimates the distribution of RT LMPs (relative to the strike price) in each hour, and then estimate the expected closeout cost of the option conditional on that distribution.
+This simulation process is used to estimates the distribution of RT LMPs (relative to the strike price) in each hour, and then to estimate the expected closeout cost of the option conditional on that distribution.
 Because the closeout costs of the DA energy option have an asymmetric structure, with positive costs if the RT LMP exceeds the strike price and no cost otherwise, it is necessary to evaluate this distribution to ensure that the expected cost is not understated.

 Expected closeout costs are assumed to be uniform across all market participants.
-While, in reality, there may be differences in market participants' expectations regarding RT LMPs, the challenges associated with estimating these impacts for each supplier across all potential market conditions would be significant.
+While, in reality, there may be differences in market participants' expectations regarding RT LMPs, the challenges associated with estimating these differences in a reasonable manner for each supplier in each hour across all potential market conditions would be significant.
 Thus, all heterogeneity in DA energy option offers is due to the risk premiums, which differ across resources.

 Expected closeout costs are estimated in several steps.
-First, we develop a "point estimate" for the difference between the RT LMP and the strike price (i.e., RTLMP - K) given hour-specific market and weather conditions.
-This point estimate is created by estimating a linear regression model for RTLMP - K as a function of several variables, including temperature, rolling historical volatility in closeout costs, and various date fixed effects, and then using this model to estimate a fitted value based on each hours unique conditions.
-Including these variables in the regression controls for information that would be available to suppliers when forming expectations about closeout costs in order to develop an option offer price in the day ahead market.
-The second step accounts for the statistical uncertainty in our point estimate, using Monte Carlo simulations to estimate the probability distribution of potential values of the difference between the RT LMP and the strike price (i.e., RTLMP - K) in each hour.
-Having generated a distribution of potential values of RTLMP - K, we calculate the closeout cost in each simulated value and then calculate the average closeout cost across all of the simulated values.
-This approach accounts for the asymmetric nature of the option's closeout costs (which are positive if RTLMP - K > 0, but zero otherwise) to more accurately estimate the expected closeout costs.
+First, we develop a single "point estimate" for the difference between the RT LMP and the strike price (i.e., RTLMP - K) given hour-specific market and weather conditions.
+This point estimate is created by estimating a linear regression model for RTLMP - K as a function of several variables, including temperature, rolling historical volatility in closeout costs, and various date fixed effects, and then using this model to estimate a single fitted value for each hour based on its observable characteristics.
+Including these variables in the regression controls for information that would be available to suppliers when forming expectations about closeout costs in order to develop an option offer price in the day-ahead market.